Marion County Public Schools Professional Development Certification Program (PDCP)

 - Florida Teacher Certification Examination (FTCE) Preparation

-The total cost of PDCP is $1,540.
-Payment in-full is accepted through money order, cashier’s check, or credit card payment.
-Payroll deduction is also available through deduction amounts of $70 over the course of 22 paychecks.
+The program tuition for PDCP is $1,450.
+Payment in full is accepted through money order, cashier’s check, or credit card payment.
+Payroll deduction is also available through deduction amounts of $72.50 over the course of 20 paychecks.
 Please note: All payments made to the Marion County Public Schools Professional Development Certification Program are non-refundable in the event of failure to complete PDCP due to termination, non-reappointment, deficiencies resulting in unsuccessful completion, or voluntary withdrawal.

-- Be a full-time, K-12 classroom teacher with Marion County Public Schools
+- Be a full-time instructional employee of Marion County Public Schools.

-- Have an Official Statement of Status of Eligibility or awaiting issuance from the FLDOE.
+- Have an Official Statement of Status of Eligibility or be awaiting issuance from the Florida Department of Education.

 PDCP Application Process

-Employees officially hired by the district who are interested in PDCP should call the Teaching and Learning Department directly or fill out the PDCP Information Request form to discuss program viability for the employee’s certification requirements.
-Next steps include filling out and submitting the PDCP Application Packet to include the following:
+Employees officially hired by the district who are interested in PDCP should call the Professional Leadership and Learning Department directly or fill out the PDCP Information Request form to discuss program viability for the employee’s certification requirements.
+The next steps include filling out and submitting the PDCP Application Packet to include the following items.

-- Official Statement of Status of Eligibility (if issued by the time of application submission),
+- Copy of the Official Statement of Status of Eligibility (if issued at the time of application submission)

-- Copy of the Temporary Certificate (if issued by the time of application submission), and
+- Copy of the Temporary Certificate (if issued at the time of application submission)

-The Florida Department of Education requires PDCP participants to complete coursework in the areas of Exceptional Student Education (ESE), English Speakers of Other Languages (ESOL), Character-Based Classroom Management, and Reading Endorsement Competency.
-Secondary teachers will be required to take the first two courses of Reading Endorsement Competency.
-PreKindergarten-Primary, Elementary, and ESE teachers will be required to take the first four courses of Reading Endorsement Competency.
-PDCP participants will complete all required coursework through the district professional development offerings.
+The Florida Department of Education requires PDCP participants to complete coursework in the areas of Exceptional Student Education (ESE), English for Speakers of Other Languages (ESOL), Character-Based Classroom Management, and Reading Endorsement Competency.
+Middle Grades (5-9), Secondary (6-12), and Elementary and Secondary Coverage (K-12) will require the first two courses of Reading Endorsement Competency.
+PreKindergarten-Primary (Age 3-Grade 3), Elementary (K-6), and Exceptional Student Education (K-12) will require the first four courses of Reading Endorsement Competency.
+PDCP participants will complete all required coursework through the district professional learning offerings.
 There are no costs associated with these courses.

-The PDCP participant will receive support throughout the program from the district Teaching and Learning Department as well as the site-based administration.
+The PDCP participant will receive support throughout the program from the district Professional Leadership and Learning Department and the site-based administration.
 The participant will also receive support from a site-based mentor.
 The PDCP mentor will guide and support the PDCP participant in learning and applying the Florida Educator Accomplished Practices (FEAPs) through the job-embedded PDCP tasks.

 PDCP participants receive a customized PDCP Timeline to include all program requirements.
-This timeline sets the expectation for completion of tasks and coursework.
-There are approximately 10 tasks each year of the program, which equates to approximately one task a month during the school year.
-It is imperative the participant adhere to the established timeline.
+This timeline sets the expectation for the completion of tasks and coursework.
+There is approximately one task per month during the school year and several tasks to complete in the summer months.
+The participant must adhere to the established timeline.
 The task work is balanced with the required progression of program coursework to include ESE, ESOL, Character-Based Classroom Management, and Reading Endorsement Competency courses.
 Additionally, the PDCP Timeline provides pacing for taking Florida Teacher Certification Examinations (FTCE).

 Florida Teacher Certification Examination (FTCE) Preparation

 The PDCP Timeline provides pacing for taking and passing the Florida Teacher Certification Examinations within the temporary certificate validity period.
 PDCP participants are expected to attend test preparation sessions offered through MCPS free of charge.
 The PDCP program cost does not include the cost of the Florida Teacher Certification Examinations.
-For more information about these certification exams, visit the FTCE website.
+For more information about these certification examinations, visit the FTCE website and the FTCE Certification Test Preparation information on the Marion County Public Schools website.